FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 1. Takes parameters for container name, test codeunit ID/name, and result file path with defaults from configuration
 2. Uses Get-TDDConfiguration.ps1 to load configuration settings
 3. Uses Common-Functions.ps1 for utility functions
+4. Sets explicit error handling preferences ($ErrorActionPreference = 'Stop')
+5. Verifies the container exists and is running using structured Docker output formats
-4. Uses BcContainerHelper to run the specified tests in the container
+6. Uses BcContainerHelper to run the specified tests in the container with proper error handling
+7. Uses the specific pattern for Business Central container operations with explicit parameters
-5. Applies test settings from the configuration (timeout, fail behavior)
+8. Applies test settings from the configuration (timeout, fail behavior)
-6. Captures test results and formats them for easy reading
+9. Captures test results and formats them for easy reading
-7. Supports running all tests or specific test codeunits
+10. Supports running all tests or specific test codeunits
+11. Returns a strongly-typed [pscustomobject] with test results
-8. Returns appropriate exit code based on test success/failure Include parameter validation and help information.
+12. Returns appropriate exit code based on test success/failure Include parameter validation and help information.
 ```